Safety Rules for Every Family

 - Teach your child that in your family, no one ever keeps secrets.
 Molesters usually begin "grooming" by seducing kids

-a secret, she is to tell you immediately.
-This applies to kids as well as adults, since children who have been inappropriately touched
+to keep a secret, she is to tell you immediately.
+This applies to kids as well as adults, since children who have been inappropriately

-often "act out" that trauma onto other children.
-In fact, I often hear that another child, older in years or experience, is the one who
+touched often "act out" that trauma onto other children.
+In fact, I often hear that another child, older in years or experience, is the

-"teaches a secret game" to a child, with tragic results.
-Make sure your child knows he can tell you anything, and that you will love him
+one who "teaches a secret game" to a child, with tragic results.
+Make sure your child knows he can tell you anything, and that you will

 - Educate.
 Teach your child that every part of her body covered with a swimsuit is private, belonging only to her.
 Every child